microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Unicode codepoint escapes in strings

-ECMAScript 6 introduces escapes that allow users to represent a Unicode codepoint using just a single escape.
+ES6 introduces escapes that allow users to represent a Unicode codepoint using just a single escape.

 As an example, consider the need to escape a string that contains the character '𠮷'.
 In UTF-16/UCS2, '𠮷' is represented as a surrogate pair, meaning that it's encoded using a pair of 16-bit code units of values, specifically `0xD842` and `0xDFB7`.
 Previously this meant that you'd have to escape the codepoint as `"\uD842\uDFB7"`.
 This has the major downside that it’s difficult to discern two independent characters from a surrogate pair.